 It is easy to glance at semi-gloss and see that it is reflective/shiny.
-It is the paint sheen most often used on trim and it is what he had on our trim and doors in our previous home.
+It is the paint sheen most often used on trim and it is what he had on the trim and doors in our previous home.
 The upside of semi-gloss is that it is very easy to clean.
 The downside is that it really shows (and almost highlights) surface flaws.
 Semi-gloss paint, like satin, is often used in places that see more action and dirt, like kids' rooms, bathrooms, and laundry rooms.
 I personally am not a fan of semi-gloss on walls.
 But it can be beautiful on trim and cabinetry.

-Though all of the trim and doors in our current home are satin, we did use semi-gloss on our new stair handrail and balusters since they get touched a lot and we want them to be as durable as possible.
+Though all of the trim and doors in our current home are satin, we did use semi-gloss on our new DIY stair handrail and balusters since they get touched a lot and we want them to be as durable as possible.

 Gloss (>60% shine)

 Gloss is the shiniest finish you can get without using lacquer.
 Many people use it on trim because it stands up really well to fingerprints, scuff marks and traffic.
 It is the easiest paint sheen to clean.
-Gloss also has the highest durability but it will show more flaws than any other paint sheen so use it very wisely!
+Gloss also has the highest durability, but it will show more flaws than any other paint sheen so use it very wisely!
 Many people use it on trim, doors, and cabinets, and it can work beautifully on all of those surfaces if they are nice and smooth.
-But if you live in a historic home with original trim and baseboards that have some flaws (been there, done that), you will likely be happier with satin since it will draw less attention to all that character :)
+But if you live in a historic home with original trim and baseboards that have some flaws (been there, done that), you will likely be happier with satin since it will draw less attention to all that character.

 Other posts you may enjoy: